snowplow-incubator/analytics-engineer-tech-test/README.md

 Please submit your solutions in a format appropriate for each task, make sure to include comments in any code and feel free to provide any other context or additional materials that will help us understand your work.
 If you have any questions please reach out.

+To submit your work, please submit it in a github repository and share the link in response to the email you recieved asking you to complete this.
+If it is a private respository please ensure to share it with @rlh1994 and @agnessnowplow .

 ## Docker Image Setup and Usage
 To get started, please ensure you have [docker](https://docs.docker.com/) installed on your machine, docker desktop is also recommended for easier management of containers.